 If the President wasn’t feeling particularly lawful, the responsibility to resist would fall to military subordinates.
 If members of the chain of command were surprised by an order, or mutinous, they could ostensibly take the position that an order to launch a nuclear attack looked like “first-use” and could be resisted as illegal.
 Potential for mutiny is problematic, suffice it to say that in terms of Congressional authority to prevent first use, it’s there—in name.

-Retaliatory strikes are another issue, and one that we’re most familiar with.
+Retaliatory strikes are another issue and one that we’re most familiar with.
 Missile defense is wrapped around the retaliatory strike problem.
-Discussions of response time—it is worse than you think—are about retaliatory decision-making.
-Most of the horror films and the sense of futility of nuclear weapons imagine two countries retaliating and ending humanity, and even the third major strategic use of nuclear weapons (deterrence) arises out of the logic of retaliatory strikes.
+Discussions of response times (it is worse than you think) are about retaliatory decision-making.
+Many of the horror films imagine two countries retaliating and ending humanity, and even the third major strategic use of nuclear weapons (deterrence) arises out of the logic of retaliatory strikes.

 The experts repeatedly testified to the deterrent capability of the current protocol and the inadvisability of tinkering with it.
 Dr. Feaver got to the point early in his testimony,

 While it may have been consoling for Senator Corker to hear Gen Kehler remark that the military is only required to obey legal orders, the prospect of a doubting subordinate signals to adversaries a weakly-linked chain, and that weakens deterrence.
 McKeon closed his testimony with this comment and urged them to be judicious in proposing reform to the command protocol.

 Congress may find it frustrating to be in a position where the product of decades-long abnegation of war authority is suddenly so visible.
 Clawing back control from the executive may be impossible, arduous, or even dangerous, but there has not been a President in our lifetime whose quixotic penchant for tantrums and polarizing rhetoric so warranted the effort.